Vidal blanc: History

 Vidal Blanc was created in the 1930s by French grape breeder Jean-Louis Vidal (1880-1976) as a potential variety to be used in cognac production in the maritime climate and cold winters of western France.
-To breed to the grape he used Ugni blanc (also known as Trebbiano) in Tuscany, the primary grape historically used in brandy production, and Rayon d'Or, a winter-hardy hybrid grape that was successfully used previously to breed Seyval blanc.
+To breed the grape, he cross-bred Ugni blanc (also known as Trebbiano) in Tuscany, the primary grape historically used in brandy production, and Rayon d'Or, a winter-hardy hybrid grape that was successfully used previously to breed Seyval blanc.
 Though the variety was created in France, today it is no longer an authorized grape variety with only a few rare plantings remaining in the Charente-Maritime department.

 In the late 1940s, the grape was brought to Canada by Adhemar de Chaunac, a French enologist working for the Ontario wine producer T.G.
 Bright & Company (later known as Bright Wines).
 De Chaunac was responsible for bringing many Vitis vinifera and hybrid varieties to Canada to see which grapes could grow well in the Canadian climate.
-Vidal Blanc was one of the varieties that de Chaunac experimented with.
+Vidal Blanc was one of the varieties that de Chaunac experimented with late harvest and leaving the grapes on the vines well into winter.
 However, the style of ice wine that Vidal blanc would become associated with didn't become commercially popular in Canada till the 1980s.
-In 1984 karl Kaiser of Inniskillin initiated what would become a global luxury brand, using Vidal to vinify Icewine.
-Canadian icewine gained world recognition when Inniskillin won the Grand Prix d'Honneur in 1991 at Vinexpo in Bordeaux, France.